Avanade/Liquid-Application-Framework/README.md

 ![]()

-- perform the steps described in the project TODO's
+- perform the steps described in the project code TODOs, and run!

 ![]()

+> You can make changes in code, and add more classes and project using other templates if you need!

 ## Contribute